bjarte1990/alibot/README.md

 # AliBot
 Get ready for Flash Deals and buy products instantly.
-The tool waits until a product's price goes above a given price and navigates to the payment page.
+The tool waits until a product's price goes below a given price and navigates to the payment page.
 It is also able to auto-buy the product, altought it is not recommended to use.

 ## Getting Started